 YOUR_CLIENT_IDwith your client ID.

-data-pp-amount="120.00"to display Pay Later messaging with a different payment amount.
+- To display messaging with a different payment amount, change the

 Note: Your website should update the

 data-pp-amountattribute shown in the example above for each product price or cart amount.
 If you omit this attribute or include a non-qualifying amount, the message will include additional content indicating Pay in 4 is only available for eligible purchases.

 Test and go live